shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 All changes are saved automatically after some time and also when closing etc. The Save button saves all changes immediately.

 ### Panels
-Panels and bars can be docked, floating or hidden.
+Panels and toolbars can be docked, floating or hidden.

 #### Files
 All files and folders of current workspace.

 Click an item to open in the code editor.
-Right-click to show File menu.
+Right-click to show context menu.
 Middle-click to close.
 Drag and drop to reorder or add new files.

 All changes are saved automatically.